hotdaamn/asuswrt-merlin-wiki/How-to-Direct-Traffic-over-VPN-and-Drop-connections-if-VPN-goes-down.md

 STEP E:

-Now you are ready to add a firewall script which will determine which devices will stop traffic if the VPN drops connection, but will not affect traffic to devices on local ISP.
+Now you are ready to add a firewall script which will determine which devices will stop traffic if the VPN drops connection, This will not affect traffic to devices on local ISP.
 When the VPN is back up the devices will resume internet connectivity.

-In the script below you need to put the devices IP address which are on the VPN which are the same addresses as the ones you added in the previous script.
+Please copy and paste the script below to notepad ++ and edit the IP address XX.X with the values for each device on the VPN which should be the same as in the openvpn-event script you created earlier, and make sure the tunnel points to the proper VPN switch that you are using on your Router.
-For each device you need to create a new line.
-In the script below there are 2 devices which will not pass through the VPN if it drops. add as many lines as you need which correspond to the devices passing on the VPN

-Take note that tun11 is VPN 1 and tun12 is VPN 2
+For example; tun11 is VPN 1 and tun12 is VPN 2 on your router.

+Now save as firewall-start without any extensions.

     #!/bin/sh > /jffs/scripts/firewall-start